NiborGnu/dungeon-text-game/README.md

             out of game function

 3. Bugg: Error in code from diceroll.py
-    Solved: deleted 4 spaces so print was on right line
+    Solved: deleted 4 spaces so "print" was on the right line

+---

-Took line to clean screen from text from https://stackoverflow.com/questions/2084508/clear-terminal-in-python
+Took code to "clean screen" from https://stackoverflow.com/questions/2084508/clear-terminal-in-python

 poke answer.